kylephan5/kylephan5/README.md

 ## Hi 👋

-I'm Kyle, a senior studying computer science at the University of Notre Dame.
+I'm Kyle!
+Here's a little bit about me

-- Incoming SWE at Gecko Robotics 🤠
+- SWE at Gecko Robotics 🤠
 - Previous SWE intern at Gecko Robotics, iCapital, and colonist.io
 - I love cooking, playing Catan, doing origami, and watching my LA Clippers let me down for the umpteenth year in a row.